5th - 8th Simulated Space Missions

 - School provides transportation to bring students to CLC on scheduled date(s).

-Teacher training workshops equip teachers with knowledge, skills, and resources necessary to prepare students for their Rendezvous with a Comet or Voyage to Mars mission.
+Teacher training workshops equip teachers with knowledge, skills, and resources necessary to prepare students for their Rendezvous with a Comet or Expedition Mars mission.
 While there is no charge for teacher training workshops, it is strongly recommend that teachers attend a workshop prior to their scheduled mission.

 Step 3: Prepare your students.